AI in EHR Software: Predictive Analytics & Clinical Decision Support

 Clinical risk visibilityRetrospective dashboards, problems caught after the factLive risk scoring across vitals, labs, and notes with proactive alerts to the care team

-Why Does AI in EHR Software Matter Right Now?
+Why AI in EHR Software Matters Now

 1. Rising Physician Burnout